 No graduate student may enroll in the graduate section of a shared resource course if he/she has already completed the undergraduate section of the same course.

 Seniors of high standing in the University may receive graduate credit for graduate courses taken in excess of undergraduate requirements in the last session of their senior year provided not more than 6 credits are needed to complete the student's undergraduate program.
 Permission of the Dean of Graduate Education is required and must be obtained in advance of registration to receive such credit.
 Seniors who are permitted to take courses for graduate credit in their last session also must make formal application for admission to a graduate program and be accepted before registering for study in the final session.

 Program Changes and Withdrawal

 - Adding a Course: A course may be added with the approval of the student's advisor prior to the close of the fifth day of classes for each session.
 A course may be added with the approval of the student's advisor and permission of the instructor from Day 6 through Day 10.
 (This includes changes from audit to credit.)
 See calendar, separate bulletins, and directions for registration.

 - Dropping a Course: A course may be dropped with a grade of W (Withdrawn) by a graduate student prior to the close of the ninth week of classes with the approval of the student's advisor.
-After that date a grade of Z (Failing) is assigned, unless an exception is granted by the Dean of Graduate Studies, in which case a grade of W is assigned.
-Students who reduce the credits for which they are registered during a particular session and do so before the end of the fourth week of classes are eligible for a partial refund.
+After that date a grade of Z (Failing) is assigned, unless an exception is granted by the Dean of Graduate Education, in which case a grade of W is assigned.
+Students who reduce the credits for which they are registered during a particular session and do so before the end of the fourth week of classes may qualify for a partial refund.

-- Withdrawal: Graduate students who withdraw from the University at the end of the session should notify the Office of Graduate Admissions and their department chairs in writing.
+- Withdrawal: Graduate students who withdraw from the University at the end of the session should notify the Office of Graduate Education and their department chairs in writing.